codenirvana/kTorrent/README.md

 ====
 - [ ] Document Code
 - [ ] Add number of pages
-- [ ] Check if torrent verified or not
 - [ ] Verify function parameters
 - [ ] Download functionality